Tree dictionary & Glossary

 Undercut tree

-planted under existing woodland usually to create tree diversity.
-Also called
+trees planted under existing woodland usually to create tree diversity.
+Also 'enrichment planting'

 Veneer wood